-Mississippi State is ranked #597 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
-This is an improvement over the previous year, when Mississippi State held the #640 spot on the Best Overall Colleges list.
+According to College Factual's 2024 analysis, Mississippi State is ranked #186 out of 2,238 schools in the nation that were analyzed for overall quality.
+This puts it in the top 10% of all schools in the nation.
+This is an improvement over the previous year, when Mississippi State held the #225 spot on the Best Overall Colleges list.

 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

 The full-time faculty percentage at Mississippi State University is 85%.
 This is higher than the national average of 47%.